Improve usability and accessibility of the college website for students.

 After user testing.
 Iterated.

-Based on our former research and feedback sessions, we came up with responsive prototypes for final user testing and feedback gathering.
+Based on our former research and feedback sessions, we developed responsive prototypes for final user testing and feedback gathering.

-To validate our design, we did A/B testing for both legacy website and redesigned prototypes on usertesting.com.
-By asking participants to execute the specific tasks and fill out Likert scales to evaluate the prototypes' efficiency, effectiveness, and satisfaction.
-We found that the new prototypes received a significantly higher review from participants.
+To validate our design, we did A/B testing for both the legacy website and redesigned prototypes on usertesting.com.
+We found that the new prototypes received a significantly higher review by asking participants to execute the specific tasks and fill out Likert scales to evaluate the prototypes' efficiency, effectiveness, and satisfaction.

-From the result of user testing, we can see that users spent less time on redesign prototypes than on the legacy website.
+From the result of user testing, we can see that users spent less time on the prototype than on the legacy website.
 Significant progress shows in finding information about tuition and international students.
-But still, mobile prototype requires more effort.
+But still, a mobile prototype requires more effort.

 Before presenting the prototype to users, we invited 4 experts in HCI and design-related fields to test the prototypes and find out potential UX problems ahead.
-In the meantime, they evaluate the performance of the legacy website and new prototypes with scores on a scale of 1 to 5.
+Meanwhile, they score both the legacy website and new prototypes based on a scale of 1-5.